Phanisharan/Phanisharan/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
 I'm PhaniSharan Boini, a passionate in Python and Mlops.
-Here you'll find a collection of my projects, Python projects to machine learning experiments.
+Here, you'll find a diverse collection of projects where I've explored my interests in Python and delved into the exciting world of machine learning.

 ## About Me